WladislawPitsukha/portfolio-page/README.md

 #### To finish task for the ending project:

-- [ ] To add animation for "NavBar" while scroll page
+- [ x ] To add animation for "NavBar" while scroll page
-- [ ] To add and create photo's block for "Home"
+- [ x ] To add and create photo's block for "Home"
 - [ ] To add and create photo's block for "About"
 - [ ] to makes articles for section "My SKills":
 - Education;
 - Biography;
 - Experience;
-- [ ]
 - [ ] to add any projects (finish section "Portfolio")
 - [ ] To make Blocks for "Networks:
 - create blocks